KAR-NG/Food-Poison-Survey-Analysis-using-Multiple-Correspondence-Analysis/poison.md

     ##

 Following is an alternative to see the structure of the dataset.
-Other than Age and time, the rest of the variables are factor type with 2 levels, of either “Y” or “No”, which stand for “Yes” or “No”.
+Other than “Age” and “Time”, the rest of the variables are factor type with 2 levels, of either “Y” or “N”, which stand for “Yes” or “No”.

 ``` r
 str(poison)